-Tom applies a simple guiding principle to his daily practice at Harrison White: “Hard work gets good results.”
+Tom applies a simple guiding principle to his daily practice at KD Trial Lawyers: “Hard work gets good results.”

-Since settling here, Killoren has developed a reputation for his aggressive advocacy in court and his compassionate counsel for his clients.
-The results from his hard work in Spartanburg have included millions in settlements, including settlements of $3.2 million, $2.3 million, and $1.075 million, as well as numerous six-figure outcomes.
+Since settling here in South Carolina, Tom has developed a reputation for his aggressive advocacy in court and his compassionate counsel for his clients.
+The results from his hard work in Spartanburg have included millions in settlements, including settlements of $3.2 million, $2.3 million, and $1.075 million, as well as numerous multi-million dollar outcomes.*

 “What I like best about my practice are the people I work with,” he says.
 “I especially like working with clients, helping them build a case, getting a great result, and enjoying with them the fruits of our labor.”

-Killoren is active in several bar organizations and is the Secretary/Treasurer of the South Carolina Association for Justice.
+He is active in several bar organizations and is the President Elect of the South Carolina Association for Justice.